Are Deepfakes Protected by the First Amendment?

 What’s the bottom line on deepfakes and the First Amendment?

 Deepfakes present the same challenges that all new technologies have presented: The technology outpaces our ability to keep up and is manipulated for bad purposes.
-But these new technologies, from the printing press to deepfakes’ cousins, are protected by the First Amendment because they can produce new, innovative and valuable speech that drives us forward.
+But these new technologies, from the printing press to deepfakes’ cousins, are generally protected by the First Amendment because they can produce new, innovative and valuable speech that drives us forward.

 Related Content